-Dr Atul Malhotra is a consultant neonatologist at Monash Newborn, Monash Children’s Hospital, a research fellow at The Ritchie Centre, Hudson Institute of Medical Research and a senior lecturer in the Department of Paediatrics, School of Clinical Sciences at Monash Health, Faculty of Medicine, Nursing and Health Sciences, Monash University.
+Dr Atul Malhotra is a consultant neonatologist at Monash Newborn, Monash Children’s Hospital, and Kathleen Tinsley Senior Research Fellow at The Ritchie Centre, Hudson Institute of Medical Research and Department of Paediatrics, Monash University.

-His clinical research interests focus on improving respiratory and neurological outcomes of high risk infants.
-He is the lead site investigator of a large NHMRC funded trial on neurodevelopment of the preterm infant, and recently established the early detection clinic for cerebral palsy at Monash Children’s Hospital.
+His clinical research interests focus on improving respiratory and neurological outcomes of high-risk infants.
+He is the lead site investigator of a large NHMRC funded trial on neurodevelopment of the preterm infant, and head of the Early Neurodevelopment Clinic (for early detection of cerebral palsy) at Monash Children’s Hospital.
 He has been instrumental in the translation of a number of preclinical therapies from the laboratory to the clinic.
-Recently, he led a world first trial on the use of placental stem cells in chronic lung disease of prematurity.
+He was the clinical lead of the team who conducted the first-in-human trial of placental stem cells in neonatal chronic lung disease.

-He is also heavily involved in medical education and simulation activities both at Monash Children’s Hospital and in low and middle income countries overseas.
-In particular, he regularly travels to India to facilitate simulation based education workshops for local health workers in obstetric and neonatal emergencies.
-This work has been supported by the Bill & Melinda Gates Foundation and the RACP.
+He is also heavily involved in medical education and simulation activities both at Monash Children’s Hospital and in low and middle-income countries overseas.
+In particular, he regularly travels to India to facilitate simulation based education workshops for local health workers in obstetric and neonatal emergencies (onesimeducation.com).
+This work has been supported by the Bill and Melinda Gates Foundation and the RACP.

 Aridas JDS, Yawno T, Sutherland AE, Nitsos I, Ditchfield M, Wong FY, Hunt RW, Fahey MC, Malhotra A, Wallace EM, Jenkin G, Miller SL (2018) Systemic and transdermal melatonin administration prevents neuropathology in response to perinatal asphyxia in newborn lambs.
-J Pineal Res.
-May; 64(4):e12479.
+J Pineal Res 2018 May; 64(4):e12479.

 Lim R*, Malhotra A*, Tan JL, Chan ST, Lau S, Zhu D, Mockler JC, Wallace EM (2018) First-in-human administration of allogeneic amnion cells in premature infants with bronchopulmonary dysplasia: a safety study.
-Stem Cells Transl Med Aug 5.
+Stem Cells Transl Med 2018 Sep;7(9):628-635.